 1. Environmental awareness

 Consumers are looking for reusable items that enable them to cut down on waste.
 This trend has grown to the point where there is a buzzword in the industry called the “reuse revolutionaries.”
-Businesses who are taking a firm stance on only offering reusable materials and packaging can earn this highly regarded status and gain a strong, growing customer base.
+Businesses taking a firm stance on only offering reusable materials and packaging can earn this highly regarded status and gain a growing customer base.

 2. Products of the past making a comeback

-3. Consumers spend increasingly more time with mobile devices
+3. Consumers spend more time increasingly with mobile devices

 4. Bargain hunting creeps into more sectors